taylorpaisie/intro-to-git-training/lessons/04_remotes_github.md

 - [ ] You can explain what a remote is
 - [ ] `git remote -v` shows `origin`
-- [ ] You successfully pushed `main` to GitHub
+- [ ] You successfully pushed `main` to GitLab
-- [ ] You successfully pulled a change from GitHub
+- [ ] You successfully pulled a change from GitLab

 ---

 ## 🎯 Next Steps

-Continue to Lesson 5 to learn branching and pull requests.
+Continue to Lesson 5 to learn branching and merge requests.